-- 13. If a student withdraws from ASL, the School is obliged by law to pass along to the student's new school all relevant information kept on file.
+- 11. If a student withdraws from ASL, the School is obliged by law to pass along to the student's new school all relevant information kept on file within 5 days of the start of term.
 This will include confidential information related to safeguarding concerns or activity.
-The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
-This includes allowing practitioners to share information without consent. - 14.
+The Data Protection Act 2018 and UK-GDPR do not prevent the sharing of information for the purposes of keeping children safe.
+This includes allowing practitioners to share information without consent. - 12.
 If any member of the school community feels that the School is not doing due diligence in its safeguarding responsibilities, they can speak directly and anonymously to the NSPCC on their advice line, 0800 028 0285.
 This phone line is available from 8 am to 8 pm, Monday to Friday.
 The email address is help@nspcc.org.uk.